 To understand in detail how to work with the Training Needs Analysis Process.

 To be able to embrace a more business-focused approach to EASA 147 Compliance.

-To understand best practice related to an effective Part 147 approval, management, documentation, and organisational planning and control.
+To understand best practices related to an effective Part 147 approval, management, documentation, and organisational planning and control.

-2 Days – Each Training day will commence at 09.00 and finish at 17.00, with appropriate refreshment and breaks.
+2 Days – Each Training day will commence at 09.00 and finish at 17.00, with appropriate refreshments and breaks.